oracle/node-oracledb/doc/api.md

 ```

 The names are in uppercase.
 This is the default casing behavior for
-Oracle client programs when a database table is created with
+Oracle client programs when a database table is created with unquoted,
 case-insensitive column names.

-#### <a name="typemap"></a> 8.1.5 Result Type Mapping
+#### <a name="typemap"></a> 9.1.5 Result Type Mapping

 Oracle character, number and date columns can be selected.
 Data types
 that are currently unsupported give a "datatype is not supported"
 error.

-Query result type mappings for Oracle Database types to JavaScript types are:
+The default query result type mappings for Oracle Database types to JavaScript types are:

 -   Variable and fixed length character columns are mapped to JavaScript strings.

 -   All numeric columns are mapped to JavaScript numbers.

--   Date and Timestamp columns are mapped to JavaScript dates.
+-   Date and timestamp columns are mapped to JavaScript dates.
     Note that JavaScript Date has millisecond precision.
     Therefore, timestamps having greater
     precision lose their sub-millisecond fractional part